-In December, 1998, the Unitil Board of Directors adopted the Unitil Corporation 1998 Stock Option Plan ("Option Plan").
+In December, 1998, the Unitil Board of Directors adopted the Unitil Corporation 1998 Stock Option Plan (Option Plan").
 The Company intends to grant stock options each year through March 1, 2004 under the plan to certain employees and directors, for the purchase of up to 350,000 shares of Unitil Common Stock.
-To date, grants were made to certain management employees in March, 1999, and in January, 2000.
+To date, grants were made to certain management employees in March, 1999, January, 2000, and January 2001.
 Each option grant will vest over a three year period and each grant will expire ten years after the date of grant.